Above: These incredible collections are free for all users…not just Apple users.

 Part 1 | Viewing the wallpapers in a browser on mobile ios devices is tricky (this probably also pertains to people who are on most mobile devices!)

-There are as many different ways of capturing web images as there different types of devices.
-Since vsatips is primarily a site about Apple mobile devices I want to make sure that users of ios devices know the absolute best way of downloading images using ios devices.
+There are about as many different ways of capturing web images as there different types of devices.
+Since vsatips is primarily a site about Apple mobile devices I want to make sure those users know one of the absolute best ways of downloading images using ios devices that preserves resolution.

 If you want to download these images in the highest resolutions possible using a mobile device such as an iPad or a cellphone follow these steps.

-First, note the words in the blue box towards the bottom of the first screen you’ll arrive it, depicted in the screenshot below.
+First, note the words in the blue box towards the bottom of the first screen you’ll arrive at and also depicted in the screenshot below.
 It says:

 Open In App